michaelwoodson/jekyll-now/_posts/2018-03-02-learning-to-whistle-with-an-lstm-gan.md

 ![Human to orca 3]({{"/images/scrygan-human-to-orca-3.png" | asset_url}})

+Samples of human speech giving way to whistles.

 ## Applications

 It has been shown that machine learning techniques can be used to classify high level behavior patterns in marine mammals.
 Perhaps a network could be built to detect distressed marine mammals.
 Given that so many marine mammals are endangered, detecting marine mammals that need help could be an important step to help prevent extinction.
-For example the vaquita porpoise has a dwindling population with perhaps less than 20 left, and other species of marine mammals are endangered all over the world.
+For example the vaquita porpoise has a dwindling population with perhaps less than 30 left, and other species of marine mammals are endangered all over the world.

 Note that going from generated spectrograms back to audio probably wouldn't create great results, the best potential is using the discriminator to create something like embeddings of raw audio and finding applications from that.